austinmama/vsrx/vsrx-basics.md

 You can access either the vSRX or the host (Ubuntu) using SSH through a private IP address if you're on IBM Cloud VPN.
 Additionally, you can access the vSRX through a public IP address as well.

-1. Go to Gateway Appliance Details page and get the public or private gateway IP.
+1. Go to Gateway Appliance Details screen and get the Public gateway IP or Private Gateway IP.

   ![Gateway details](images/gw-sa-details.png "Gateway details")